 Walkertown is a very ethnically-diverse town.
 The people who call Walkertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walkertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walkertown include German, English, European, and Scots-Irish.
+Important ancestries of people in Walkertown include Irish, English, German, Italian, and Polish.

 The most common language spoken in Walkertown is English.
 Other important languages spoken here include Spanish and Italian.